8888/asyncPy/README.md

 Total time for all batches: 0.18
 [[200, 200], [200, 200, 200], [200, 200]]
 ```
 The order that the batches are sent is not important, but notice that the URLs from each batch are in order.
-The total time for all of the batches is always slightly longer than whichever individual call takes the longest.
+The total time for all of the batches is always slightly longer than whichever individual batch takes the longest.